Director Roland Emmerich

 For many of us, this was our first exposure to the world of Wes Anderson – and we’d have been quite happy to pack up and move there permanently.
 ‘Rushmore’ remains arguably his most perfectly imagined film, toying with the conventions of the high school movie but taking them into all sorts of obscure, inventive, bizarrely resonant new directions.
 The script crackles (‘OR they?’), the characters balance between complete loveliness and obnoxious self-involvement, the British invasion soundtrack is spookily spot-on and the whole film just sings with life and wit and strangeness.
-Tom Huddleston
+TH

 Director Quentin Tarantino

 Cast Samuel L Jackson, John Travolta, Uma Thurman

 Most ’90s moment Uma Thurman’s Mia Wallace puffs away over dinner at Jack Rabbit Slims.
 Who said smoking wasn’t cool?

 Blood, guns, gangsters, drugs, more blood and cheeseburgers; Quentin Tarantino’s disorientating black-comedy masterpiece is a lesson in post-modern storytelling and one of the most iconic films of the ’90s.
 Taking four of the most clichéd storylines from the ‘pulp fiction’ crime tales of mid-twentieth-century America, hacking them apart and churning them back together to create something entirely new, ‘Pulp Fiction’ is an intoxicating, thrilling ride, as trashy as it is refined, delighting and disgusting.
 JC